 I’ve been waiting quite some time for something like the Grid Card, which will be added in Home Assistant 0.118, for some time now.
-Just recently while I was working on one of my WordPress sites using the plugin GenerateBlocks, which also has a grid block, I thought to myself that it would be much easier to create nice looking layouts in the Home Assistant dashboard if it had something similar.
+Recently while I was working on one of my WordPress sites using the plugin GenerateBlocks, which also has a grid block, I thought to myself that it would be much easier to create nice-looking layouts in the Home Assistant dashboard if it had something similar.
 Little did I know that a Grid Card was already being worked on.

 Keep an eye on your Home Assistant log using the Logbook Card

-The Logbook Card is another completely new addition to Home Assistant 0.118 (though there were custom cards that had a similar function).
-Essentially, the Logbook Card will display the contents of your Home Assistant log inside of a card on the dashboard.
-What makes to Logbook Card special is that you can decide which entities, no matter how many, you want it to track.
+The Logbook Card is another wholly new addition to Home Assistant 0.118 (though there were custom cards that had a similar function).
+Essentially, the Logbook Card will display the contents of your Home Assistant log inside a card on the dashboard.
+What makes the Logbook Card special is that you can decide which entities, no matter how many, you want it to track.
 It will then only ever show changes to those entities.

 Changes to the Calendar Card in Home Assistant 0.118